bonaktan/FacebookJSONInterpreter/docs/[Core] PurposeInYourLife.md

 ## Client Side
 ### Toolings
 - Using React for the rendering shits
+- will use ws protocol for serv-client comms

 ### Purpose
 - beautifully display shits that server sends to you